How To Remain Productive During The Coronavirus Pandemic?

-With the Coronavirus pandemic knocking doors in over 78 countries, there is a need to take precautionary measures to curb its spread.
+With the Coronavirus pandemic knocking on doors in over 78 countries, it is necessary to take precautionary measures to curb its spread.
 In most countries, there have been many shifts from the norm.
 Notably, one area that has been profoundly affected is the working environment.

 Typically, the spread of the virus is fast.
 According to research data, every infected person can pass the virus to 2-3 people during the early stages of the infection.
-With everyone being vulnerable to it, limiting in-person interactions is a great strategy to prevent its spread.
+With everyone being vulnerable, limiting in-person interactions is a great strategy to prevent its spread.

-One way in which this limitation can be ensured is allowing workers to work remotely, especially from their homes.
+One way this limitation can be ensured is by allowing workers to work remotely, especially from their homes.

-Other than these preventive measures, adjusting to working from home is a huge shift for most companies and individuals.
-In that case, we explore some of the ways you can remain productive and get things done in this article.
+Other than these preventive measures, adjusting to working from home is a massive shift for most companies and individuals.
+In that case, we explore ways to remain productive and get things done in this article.

 We understand that some business operations will have to shut down during this pandemic.
-More so, several business models will cripple due to the lack of interactions with the customers.
+More so, several business models will cripple due to the lack of customer interactions.
 Working from home is not a new thing.
-In fact, up to 3.4% of the US workforce work from home.
+Up to 3.4% of the US workforce work from home.
 Some of these tasks that can be done from home include.

-If your company has a customer service desk, their roles can still run smoothly.
+Their roles can still run smoothly if your company has a customer service desk.
 These tasks include IT support, helpdesk, and salesforce.

 For most B2B and B2C business models, Independent Contractors are one of their primary resources.
 These assets include marketing personnel, freelance content creators, virtual assistants, and salespersons.

 An intrapreneur is a person who works as an entrepreneur in a large corporation.
 Think of senior business executives and C-level decision-makers in large companies.
-Someone like a Chief Technology Officer or an Executive Director does not need to have an office in the HQ for them to offer their services.
+Someone like a Chief Technology Officer or an Executive Director does not need an HQ office to offer their services.

 When you look at this shift to remote work from a merit perspective, the system is championing creativity.
 The economy will not take a break since the demand for essential goods and services will have to be met.
 This viewpoint means the above tasks are just a handful of what needs to be done for businesses and consumers to survive.